A tutorial on how to make a DIY merry Christmas wood sign for your holiday decor.

-I tried using paint markers, pens, and sharpies, but I did not like how they looked.
-So I would recommend using a paintbrush with paint.
+I tried using paint markers, pens, and permanent markers, but I did not like how they looked.
+I would recommend using a paintbrush with paint.
 And believe me, it’s not that difficult once you have the right tools.

-Start by using the small round brush and paint the outlines of the transfer.
+Start by using the small, round brush to paint the outlines of the transfer.

 SIDE NOTE: Place a blank piece of paper under your hand, so you don’t smear the transfer.

-Then fill in the other areas in with the square paintbrush.
+Then, fill in the other areas with the square paintbrush.

-TIP: It helps to work in small sections so your not smearing the paint.
+TIP: It helps to work in small sections so you’re not smearing the paint.

-Let each row dry before moving to the next row to again prevent smearing.
+Let each row dry before moving to the next row to prevent smearing.